A new contemporary scene

 Victor de Rossi grew up in an artistic family, his father being a sculptor and furniture designer.

 At 16, Victor chose to differentiate himself through cooking.
 He joined a number of prestigious Parisian gastronomic establishments.
 There, he learned the discipline and rigor that he continues to apply to his work.

 Since 2016, Victor has been working in his studio in La goutte d’or, Paris.
 He is convinced that the search for new forms in art furniture goes through the handcrafting of works.
 It is from this impulse, combined with direct work with materials, that his creations are born and become more organic.
 This intuitive approach gives each piece its unique character.

-Victor will be exhibiting at PAD 2022 alongside Galerie Dumonteil.
+Victor has exhibited at PAD 2022 alongside Galerie Dumonteil.

 Annabelle met Victor de Rossi in 2018.
 Since then, she has continued to present and promote his work.
 They have collaborated together on numerous occasions, for exhibitions or private commissions.